 Oh, and it's also sunny year-round, and is somewhere you can visit in any season!

-I visited Scottsdale twice in 2019, and was continually surprised by everything the city of 250,000 people has to offer.
+I've visited Scottsdale more than once, and am continually surprised by everything the city of 250,000 people has to offer.

 Previously, I had always assumed that Scottsdale was exclusively for golfing and luxury spas.
 And while you CAN find those things there, there are so many more things to do in Scottsdale other than golf!